1. Home

 Leiden, ZH, NL

-Antoon Van Lierop practices in Leiden, Netherlands.
+Antoon Van Lierop practices practicing medicine in Leiden, Netherlands.
 Van Lierop is rated as an Elite expert by MediFind in the treatment of SOST-Related Sclerosing Bone Dysplasia.
-Their top areas of expertise are SOST-Related Sclerosing Bone Dysplasia, Brachydactyly Mononen Type, Syndactyly, and Acromicric Dysplasia.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses SOST-Related Sclerosing Bone Dysplasia, Brachydactyly Mononen Type, Syndactyly, and Schwartz-Jampel Syndrome.

 View All Doctors